-1.04 CONFLICTING REQUIREMENTS
+1.01 CONFLICTING REQUIREMENTS

-- A. General: If compliance with two or more standards is specified and the standards establish different or conflicting requirements for minimum quantities or quality levels, comply with the most stringent requirement.
-Refer uncertainties and requirements that are different, but apparently equal, to Architect for a decision before proceeding. - B. Minimum Quantity or Quality Levels: The quantity or quality level shown or specified shall be the minimum provided or performed.
-The actual installation may comply exactly with the minimum quantity or quality specified, or it may exceed the minimum within reasonable limits.
-To comply with these requirements, indicated numeric values are minimum or maximum, as appropriate, for the context of requirements.
-Refer uncertainties to Architect for a decision before proceeding.
+A. Referenced Standards: If compliance with two or more standards is specified and the standards establish different or conflicting requirements for minimum quantities or quality levels, comply with the most stringent requirement.
+Refer conflicting requirements that are different, but apparently equal, to Architect for a decision before proceeding.